Skip to Main Content

 Single-port robotic surgery: One tiny incision

-The surgeon performs the single-port surgery using the da Vinci Robotic System, which is the only surgical robot approved by the Food and Drug Administration (FDA) to perform various types of procedures.
+The surgeon performs the single-port surgery using the da Vinci SP Robotic System, which is the only surgical robot approved by the Food and Drug Administration (FDA) to perform various procedures through one incision.
 The newest generation da Vinci robot has a single robotic arm.
-By comparison, the previous generation da Vinci robot, which is still used for many other types of prostatectomies, has four arms—and requires five buttonhole-sized incisions compared to the single 4- to 5-inch incision used for an open surgery.
+By comparison, the previous generation da Vinci robot, which is still used by most surgeons, has four arms—and requires six buttonhole-sized incisions compared to the single 4- to 5-inch incision used for an open surgery.

-The key difference with the single-robot arm is that it can work in a smaller cavity in the abdomen (called the extraperitoneal space), rather than in a larger cavity (called the peritoneal space), which contains the bowel and other organs.
-“When you have four arms involved you need a much bigger space, because the footprint of the robot is large,” Dr. Kim says.
-“Whenever you are occupying the space in which the bowel sits, there is a higher rate of potential complications.”
+The key difference with the single-robot arm is that the single incision is approximately 1-inch long, and the robot can work in a smaller cavity in the pelvis (called the extraperitoneal space), rather than in a larger cavity (called the peritoneal space), which contains the bowel and other organs.
+“Because the conventional da Vinci robot’s four arms enter the surgical area via four separate incisions on the upper abdomen in a fan shape for prostate cancer surgery, you need a much bigger space,” Dr. Kim says.
+“Whenever you are entering the space in which the bowel sits, there is a higher rate of potential complications.”

 Retzius-sparing surgery has a good record of continence recovery